Autotransfusion: Collection and processing of blood

 Utilizing a special double lumen suction tubing, fluid is aspirated from the operative field and is mixed with an anticoagulant solution.
 Collected fluid is filtered in a sterile cardiotomy reservoir.
 The reservoir contains filter and has a capacity of between two and three liters of fluid.
 When a volume adequate to fill the wash bowl has been collected, processing may begin.
 The volume required to fill the bowl is dependent on the hematocrit (HCT) and size of the centrifuge wash bowl.
-If the patients HCT is normal, the amount needed to process a unit is roughly two times the bowl volume.
+If the patient's HCT is normal, the amount needed to process a unit is roughly two times the bowl volume.

 When aspirating the blood it is important to utilize the following technique whenever possible: